Health & Safety Practices and initiatives

 A mandatory monthly health awareness training program, and safety and environmental awareness training on different topics are administered internally on site.
 SOPs and training programs for accident prevention, personal protective equipment and workplace hazards are also in place.

-While Personal Survival Training (PST) is mandatory for all personnel working offshore, first-aid training and firefighting training are compulsory for all employees operating at site level.
+For those involved in offshore operations, Personal Survival Training (PST) is necessary.
+First-aid training, sea-survival training and firefighting training are mandatory for all employees operating at site level.